This location has multiple holiday properties

 Facing the river Vézère and the prehistoric site of La Roque St Christophe, this lovely one bedroom gite sleeps two but there is space for a cot if required.
 If you are a bird watcher you can sit and watch the Peregrines that live permanently on the side of the Roque.

-The open-plan living area has a sofa, a stone fireplace with a wood burning stove, dining table and chairs, and a kitchen.
-Three sets of patio doors lead out to the raised wooden terrace which runs along the front, where guests may dine in the sunshine or in the shade of the tree.
+The front door opens into the open-plan living area has a sofa, armchair, stone fireplace with wood burning stove, dining table and chairs, and kitchen.
+Three sets of patio doors lead out to the raised wooden terrace which runs along the front, where guests may dine in the sunshine or in the shade of the tree or parasol.
 The terrace area benefits from the late evening sunshine too.

 The bedroom has a pair of electric twin beds which are perfect for friends and family or it can be made into one King sized bed for couples.
 A door from the bedroom leads into the large en-suite wet-room shower room.
 This gite is all on one level and is suitable for a wheelchair.